lwiest/SolvingTantrix/README.md

 ![Tantrix Discovery Tiles](images/readme/Tiles_strip.png "Tantrix Discovery Tiles")

-The goal is to arrange the tiles complying to the following rules:
+The goal is to arrange the tiles applying the following rules:
-1. Line segments at the edges of neighboring tiles match their color.
+1. All line segments at the edges of neighboring tiles must match their color.
-1. Line segments of the tiles form a closed loop in a given color.
+1. Some line segments of the tiles must form a closed loop in a given color.

 You start with tiles 1-3, then work your way up to the full set of 10 tiles.